 Semrush updates its data on a daily and weekly basis.
 It has a live update algorithm in place that is used to refresh the data.

-It updates its keyword database each day and adds around 7 million new keywords daily on average, which amounts to 210 million monthly KWs.
 Also, Semrush claims that its keywords database is totally revamped each month based on popularity, ranking, and other factors related to searched terms.
 Similarly, Semrush also updates its position tracking insights in 24 to 48 hours.

-Moreover, Semrush Backlinks crawlers continually scan the web for new backlinks and check for changes in backlinks profiles or over 1 billion URLs.
+Moreover, Semrush Backlinks crawlers continually scan the web for new backlinks and check for changes in backlink profiles or over 1 billion URLs.
 Therefore, the Semrush Backlinks database is updated with new links on a daily basis.

-Limitations and Accuracy of Semrush’s Data
+Limitations and Accuracy Of Semrush’s Data

 Despite having the most extensive database compared to any other SEO tool, Semrush still has some limitations.
 One is its reliance on third-party data providers, meaning you only have rough estimates of data fetched by these providers.